shopsys/shopsys/UPGRADE-15.0.md

 During new project implementation phase it is important for a developer who is adjusting new design to be able to see how those changes affect important/base components.
 This is why we have Styleguide where we have those base components so implementation is faster and developer has better overview of the changes.

 #### fixed fix SEO page title, description and heading H1 ([#3108](https://github.com/shopsys/shopsys/pull/3108))

+#### removed isRedirectedFromSsr as it was unnecessary ([#3117](https://github.com/shopsys/shopsys/pull/3117))

+-   remove `isRedirectedFromSsr` from all `getServerSideProps` calls, as there is no reason to differentiate between client-side navigation and first page load